miracl/amcl/version3/rust/readme.md

 This will create a build of the library for the current default target (be it 32 or 64 bits).

+(To test a 32-bit environment you can follow the Web Assembly (wasm) readme instructions for rust)

 Next copy the library from target/release/libamcl.rlib into the root directory and execute